Codeinwp/otter-blocks/plugins/blocks-css/readme.txt

 It adds a syntax-highlighted CSS Editor where you can add additional CSS to your Gutenberg Blocks to style them the way you want.

-All the code and sources for this plugin are publicly available on [GitHub/blocks-css](https://github.com/Codeinwp/otter-blocks/tree/master/plugins/blocks-css).
+All the code and sources for this plugin are publicly available as part of https://github.com/Codeinwp/otter-blocks.

 == Screenshots ==